CodingItWrong/log2blog/README.md

 Creates the many-to-one relationship between the todo and the user.
 ```

-Say your project is visible on GitHub at https://github.com/YourGitUserName/YourToDoListAppName.
 When you're ready to generate a post from your git commit history, run:

 `log2blog YourGitUserName/YourToDoListAppName`

 This will output markdown corresponding to each commit, oldest to newest.
 It might render in a Jekyll blog, for example, as:

 <img src="https://raw.githubusercontent.com/CodingItWrong/log2blog/master/docs/images/output-example.png" style="border: solid 2px black" />

+For a real-world example of an article generated via Log2Blog, see [learntdd.in/rails](http://learntdd.in/rails/).

 ## Installation